Uché Blackstock

 Uché Blackstock is an American emergency physician and former associate professor of emergency medicine at the New York University School of Medicine.
 She is the founder and CEO of Advancing Health Equity, which has a primary mission to engage with healthcare and related organizations around bias and racism in healthcare with the goal of mobilizing for health equity and eradicating racialized health inequities.
-During the COVID-19 pandemic Blackstock used social media to share her experiences and concerns as a physician working on the front lines and on racial health disparities and inequities exposed by the pandemic.
-She is best known for her work amplifying the message on racial health inequities and her media appearances speaking on the COVID-19 pandemic.
-She has been featured on Meet the Press, PBS NewsHour, Slate and Forbes among others.
+During the COVID-19 pandemic, Blackstock used social media to share her experiences and concerns as a physician working on the front lines and on racial health disparities and inequities exposed by the pandemic.
+She is best known for her work illuminating racial health inequities and her media appearances speaking about the COVID-19 pandemic.
 Blackstock became a Yahoo!
 News Medical Contributor in June 2020.

 Early life and education

 Blackstock is originally from Brooklyn.
 She grew up in Crown Heights alongside her fraternal twin sister, Oni Blackstock.
 Their mother, Dale Gloria Blackstock, studied medicine at Harvard University and was the first member of her family to attend college.
 During her practice, she specialized in nephrology and served as president of an organization for Brooklyn's black women doctors.
 Blackstock's father, Earl, was an accountant.
-Blackstock and her sister spent much of their childhood with their mother at the hospital, or watching her work in community health programs in Brooklyn.
+Blackstock and her sister spent much of their childhood with their mother at the hospital or watching her work in community health programs in Brooklyn.
 They both graduated from Stuyvesant High School in 1995 and attended undergrad and medical school at Harvard, following in their mother's footsteps into medicine.
-During Blackstock's sophomore year, her mother fell ill with leukemia and in July 1997, died.
+During Blackstock's sophomore year, her mother was diagnosed with leukemia and in July 1997, died.

 During her time at Harvard University, Blackstock also took an interest in journalism, writing for The Harvard Crimson.
-When Blackstock and her sister graduated from Harvard Medical School in 2005, they became the first Black mother-daughter legacy to do so.
+When Blackstock and her sister graduated from Harvard Medical School in 2005, they became the first Black mother-daughter legacies to do so.
 Following graduation, Blackstock completed her residency at SUNY Downstate Medical Center, where she was named Chief Resident and specialized in emergency medicine.
 She later moved on to Mount Sinai Morningside to complete an emergency ultrasound fellowship in 2010.